Guac0/TAS-Mission-Template/README.md

 All your derivative work must comply with the license(s) that this work is under.
 See the licensing section for more details.

 This Mission Template and its components, while fairly modular, are intended to be used as one cohesive unit.
-Assuming your usage case complies with the license(s) this work is under, then you can attempt to take sections of this Mission Template and use them in different works (assuming those works comply with anything restrictions that this work places on derivative work).
+Assuming your usage case complies with the license(s) this work is under, then you can attempt to take sections of this Mission Template and use them in different works (assuming those works comply with the few restrictions that this work places on derivative work).

 However, I reserve the right to limit support for cases that integrate only some of my work, as maintaining skeletonized sections of the codebase is difficult.

 ## Thank yous and Licensing